apache/spark/BREEZE.rst

 run ``airflow webserver``, ``airflow scheduler``, ``airflow worker`` in separate terminals.

 This can be achieved either via ``tmux`` or via exec-ing into the running container from the host.
 Tmux is installed inside the container and you can launch it with ``tmux`` command.
-Tmux provide you with the capability of creating multiple virtual terminals and multiplex between them.
+Tmux provides you with the capability of creating multiple virtual terminals and multiplex between them.
 More about ``tmux`` can be found at `tmux github wiki page <https://github.com/tmux/tmux/wiki>`_ .
 Tmux has several useful shortcuts that allow you to split the terminals, open new tabs etc - it's pretty useful to learn it.

 Another - slightly easier - way is to exec into Breeze terminal from the host's terminal.
-Often you can have multiple terminals in the host (Linux/MacOS/WSL2 on Windows) and you can simply use those terminals to enter running container.
+Often you can have multiple terminals in the host (Linux/MacOS/WSL2 on Windows) and you can simply use those terminals to enter the running container.
 It's as easy as launching ``breeze exec`` while you already started the Breeze environment.
 You will be dropped into bash and environment variables will be read in the same way as when you enter the environment.
 You can do it multiple times and open as many terminals as you need.